 The latest eruption in the area, 1000 years ago, was at Sunset Crater where a cinder cone rises 1000 feet.
 The cinders at the top oxidized into reds and ochre’s while the lower cinders from earlier in the eruption are a deep blue/black color.

 Even now, 1000 years later, vegetation still struggles to grow in much of the cinder covered area surrounding the cone.
 At its base, a lava field of sharp jagged jumbled rock lays catastrophically across the landscape.
 The few trees that gain a foothold here grow twisted and tortured as they struggle to survive.
-In spots, brilliant yellow clusters appear like flowers, but in reality, these are the slow thousand-year growth of lichens.
-Pristine black cinder dunes sport sand dune like ripples across their surface.

 The Wupatki Pueblo is large, complete with ceremonial court, a large ball field and a natural wonder ~ a blow hole.
 At this spot, one can experience the earth breathing as air rushes in or out of some cavern deep below the surface at the rate of 35 miles an hour.